December 15, 2020

-For 2019, the annual gift tax exclusion is $15,000.
-For example, in a two-parent household, each parent can contribute up to $15,000 tax-free to their child’s 529 plan each year.
+For 2020 and 2021, the annual gift tax exclusion is $15,000.
+Generally, this means that you can contribute up to $15,000 tax free to a family member’s 529 plan.

-Of course, there’s a whole lot more to learn about 529 plans (have you ever heard of the Generation-Skipping Transfer tax or superfunding?).
+Of course, there’s a whole lot more to learn when it comes to 529 plans and taxes.
+Have you ever heard of the generation-skipping transfer tax or superfunding?
 But those are best discussed with a professional financial advisor.

 This article is for informational purposes only and is not a substitute for individualized professional advice.
 This article was prepared by and approved by Marcus by Goldman Sachs, but does not reflect the institutional opinions of Goldman Sachs Bank USA, Goldman Sachs Group, Inc. or any of their affiliates, subsidiaries or division.
 Goldman Sachs Bank USA is not providing any financial, economic, legal, accounting, tax or other recommendation in this article.
 Information and opinions expressed in this article are as of the date of this material only and subject to change without notice.
 Information contained in this article does not constitute the provision of investment advice by Goldman Sachs Bank USA or any its affiliates.
 Neither Goldman Sachs Bank USA nor any of its affiliates makes any representations or warranties, express or implied, as to the accuracy or completeness of the statements or any information contained in this document and any liability therefore is expressly disclaimed.